Onfim: Onfim's writings

 Onfim's illustrations include pictures of knights, horses, arrows, and slain enemies.
-One image, "a portrait of himself, disguised as a fantastic animal," is found on item 199 (pictured; it was originally the bottom of a basket made of birch bark), which contains a picture of a beast with a long neck, pointy ears, and a curly tail.
+One image, "a portrait of himself, disguised as a fantastic animal," is found on item no. 199 (pictured; it was originally the bottom of a basket made of birch bark), which contains a picture of a four-legged beast with a long neck, pointy ears, and a curly tail.
 The beast either has an arrow with feathers in its mouth or is spewing fire; one of the accompanying texts says "I am a wild beast".
 Another text says "Greetings from Onfim to Danilo," most likely a friend or classmate of Onfim.
 The number of fingers on the pictured people's hands varies from three to eight; Onfim had yet to learn how to count.

 The rows of five letters each on the other side of 199 are an alphabet exercise.
-On item 205 (not pictured in this article), Onfim wrote the Cyrillic alphabet and added "On[f]," for his name, in the middle; below that alphabet is what some researchers see as a boat with oars.
-Item 206 contains alphabetic exercises and "'portraits' of little Onfim and his friends."
-Interestingly, Onfim did not use the yers (ъ ь), and instead replaced them with О and Е; for instances, in item 199, Onfim wrote поклоно (poklono; "bow [in supplication] (lit.); greetings, regards (fig.)") (cf. Russian поклонъ; as spelt before the 1918 spelling reform) and ꙁвѣре (zvěre, "wild beast"; cf. Russian звѣрь and зверь; as spelt before and after the 1918 spelling reform, respectively).
+On item no. 205 (not pictured in this article), Onfim wrote the Cyrillic alphabet and added "On[f]," for his name, in the middle; below that alphabet is what some researchers see as a boat with oars.
+Item no. 206 contains alphabetic exercises and "'portraits' of little Onfim and his friends."
+Interestingly, Onfim did not use the yers (ъ ь), and instead replaced them with О and Е; for instances, in item no. 199, Onfim wrote поклоно (poklono; "bow [in supplication] (lit.); greetings, regards (fig.)") (cf. Russian поклонъ; as spelt before the 1918 spelling reform) and ꙁвѣре (zvěre, "wild beast"; cf. Russian звѣрь and зверь; as spelt before and after the 1918 spelling reform, respectively).

+In one of the birch bark items, no. 206, a sequence of four letters with a titlo on top was interpreted as a number and therefore as the current year in which he was carrying out his exercises, in this case, the year 1263.
+This interpretation became the subject of debate for decades.
+However, a new interpretation suggests that the letters refer to the first words of the six-o'clock troparion lže v šestу den' že i čas [...] ("Who on the sixth day and hour [...]"), and Onfim used to practice his writing by reproducing liturgical texts.